Explore Chat for Schools, a secure platform for AI tools and literacy in the classroom. Learn more.

 2-AP-11, 2-DA-07

 Students will explore different ways to take a computational artifact and make it more accessible for more kinds of people.
-They will learn how to add HTML headers.
+They will learn how to add HTML headings.

 Accessible Interventions Activity